 Number 6: Ask for Recommendations.

-Endorsements are good, but recommendations are much better.
-They work in the same way as a testimonial because they feature other people validating the good things you’ve said about yourself.
-If you think you’ve done a good job for a client, and you’ve been given positive verbal feedback, don’t be afraid to ask for a recommendation.
-There is a tool on your profile page that allows you to request feedback and review what the client has said before it’s added to your profile.
+Skills and endorsements are good, but recommendations are much better.
+They work in the same way as a testimonial because they feature other people validating the work you’ve done, and the positive impact you’ve made on your clients.
+If a client is pleased with your work, and you’ve been given positive verbal feedback, don’t be afraid to ask for a recommendation.
+It’s a super easy button to click on your profile page that allows you to request feedback and review what the client has said before it’s added to your profile.
 Steve says, “I would ensure first by other means that the client is happy with the work.
-Don’t do it blind.
+Don’t do it blindly.
 Make sure it’s somebody that you trust and make sure it’s a glowing recommendation.
-Luke warm is best avoided!”
-Monica adds “This process can also kills two marketing birds with one stone, as you can use the same recommendations as testimonials on your own website or in your social media.”
-Just be careful of joint or reciprocal recommendations, savvy LinkedIn users don’t always value an obvious quid pro quo exchange can be seen as having not the same value for a savvy LinkedIn user.
+Lukewarm is best avoided!”
+Monica adds “This process can also kill two marketing birds with one stone, as you can use the same recommendations as testimonials on your own website or in your social media.”
+Just be careful of joint or reciprocal recommendations, savvy LinkedIn users don’t always value an obvious quid pro quo exchange or praise.

 LinkedIn is only as good as your ability to use it well.
-Ultimately it’s a networking application for business, and the whole point is to establish like-minded or relevant connections who might be able to enhance your business or put you in touch with opportunities.
+Ultimately it’s a networking application for business, and the whole point is to establish relevant connections with like-minded people who might be able to enhance your business or put you in touch with opportunities.
 Steve says “The more people you connect with, the more relevant opportunities you’ll find, and the more likely it is that important people will see your profile.
 He adds “You’re also more likely to be successful in connecting with people if you’ve met them in real life.
 As soon as you can after you’ve met, send a personalised request to connect through LinkedIn.
-Be specific about where and when you met, and express how much you’d like to make the connection.
-Go beyond the standard request form that’s available, it can make all the difference.”
+Be specific about where and when you met and express how much you’d like to make the connection.”
 And if you haven’t met?
 You can ask for an introduction through your existing network.
 Messaging people you’re connected to is easy through your free account.

 Number 8: Join some groups.

 LinkedIn is constantly changing and updating, and there are increasing numbers of tools you can use to make thew most of your profile.
 There’s Open For Business, which is a button at the top of your page allowing you to showcase your services.
-There’s InMail which allows you to email people directly – and if you have a paid Premium account you can email people you’re not immediately connect to via InMail.
-However, you will still need some form of ‘real world’ connection, even if just through a prior workplace or colleague, or knowing their email address”.
-Monica says, “I have found InMail particularly helpful when the person I want to get in touch with is surrounded by minders and gatekeepers.
+There’s InMail which allows you to email people directly – and if you have a paid Premium account you can email people you’re not connected to.
+Steve and Monica love this feature, but acknowledge that it’s expensive.
+Monica says, “I have found paid InMail particularly helpful when the person I want to get in touch with is surrounded by minders and gatekeepers.
 Even very important people tend to monitor their own LinkedIn account, and an InMail will go directly to their email address even if that address is not visible on LinkedIn”.
-Steve concludes, “Having said that, if you send InMail and your profile has no picture and no detail, and no compelling reason to respond, why would they bother?”
+Steve concludes, “Having said that, if you send InMail and your profile has no picture and no detail, and no compelling reason to respond, why would they bother?”.

-Both Steve and Monica regularly meet people who think LinkedIn is a waste of time, and for some people that’s certainly the case.
+Both Steve and Monica regularly meet people who think LinkedIn is a waste of time, and for some people, that’s certainly the case.
 However, Steve says “You only get out of LinkedIn what you put in.
 If you think it’s going to be the answer to all your problems, it’s not.
 If you view it as an opportunity to engage with like-minded individuals and potential business contacts, then it can certainly help”.
 Monica concludes “If you approach LinkedIn as part of your overall marketing strategy, it will definitely make you more visible and interesting to people who might like to hire you or engage your creative business.
 Even better, since not many creatives can yet see the benefit of the platform, you could find yourself standing out in the crowd for powerful decision-makers and influencers in your industry.”